strapi/documentation/docusaurus/docs/dev-docs/plugins/graphql.md

 :::

 <details>
-<summary> Examples of custom GraphQL middlewares applied to a resolver</summary>
+<summary> Examples of GraphQL middlewares applied to a resolver</summary>

 <Tabs groupId="js-ts">